-The S&P 500 Index recorded its worst year in more than a decade in 2022, falling 13.1% through November 30.
+The S&P 500 Index recorded its worst year in more than a decade in 2022, falling 13.1% in U.S. dollar terms through November 30.
 And investors face more market volatility in the year ahead as the macroeconomic environment poses headwinds for many companies.

 The American economy, while stronger than most other developed countries, appears headed toward recession, weighed down by high inflation and rising interest rates.

 Capital Group economist Jared Franz expects the U.S. economy to contract by about 2% in 2023.
 That would be worse than the tech and telecom bubble of the early 2000s, but not nearly as bad as the 2008–09 financial crisis.
 “The important thing to remember,” Franz stresses, “is that recessions are inevitable and necessary to clear out market excesses, and they set the stage for future growth.”